Types of Degrees Behavioral Science Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Behavioral Science appeals to people across the globe.
-About 1.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Behavioral Science.
+About 1.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea